dvidelabs/poly.shell/README.md

 The schedule object (the this pointer in a `jobs.run` callback) has the following methods and properties:

-TODO:

-  - `this.opts` should be implemented as `this.options`, like documented below.

-Properties:
+**Properties**

+  - `this.batchid` :

-  - `this.batch` : a globally unique batch identifier string used to prefix all other identifiers.
+      a globally unique batch identifier string used to prefix all other identifiers.

-  - `this.id` : a globally unique starting with batch id followed by a the schedule index separated by a dash.
+  - `this.id` :

+      a globally unique starting with batch id followed by a the schedule index separated by a dash.

-  - `this.index` : the schedule index of this batch, starting with 1.
+  - `this.index` :

+      the schedule index of this batch, starting with 1.

-  - `this.issuer` : the prefix used for logging messages, which include the schedule id.
+  - `this.issuer` :

+      the prefix used for logging messages, which include the schedule id.

-  - `this.jobs` : the flattened array of job names executing in this schedule, possibly with duplicates.
+  - `this.jobs` :

+      the flattened array of job names executing in this schedule, possibly with duplicates.

-  - `this.name` : an optional schedule name from the schedule options for logging.
+  - `this.name` :

+      an optional schedule name from the schedule options for logging.

-  - `this.options` : the options passed to `jobs.run` or `this.run`, and anything inherited from the batch.
+  - `this.options` :

+      the options passed to `jobs.run` or `this.run`, and anything inherited from the batch.

-  - `this.shared` : access to the batch global shared object for customised information sharing.
+  - `this.shared` :

+      access to the batch global shared object for customised information sharing.

-  - `this.type` : the schedule type, currently one of ['sequential', 'parallel', 'site-sequential']
+  - `this.type` :

+      the schedule type, currently one of [`sequential`, `parallel`, `site-sequential`]

-Methods:
+**Methods**

+  - `this.report(msg)` :

-  - `report(msg)` : customised logging when `log` or `report` options are true for the schedule.
+      customised logging when `log` or `report` options are true for the schedule.

-  - `debug: (msg, [value])` : debug message and optional object inspection dump when `options.debug` is true.
+  - `this.debug(msg, [value])` :

+      debug message and optional object inspection dump when `options.debug` is true.

-The schedule object also has the following chaining methods:
+**Chaining methods**

   - `this.run`
   - `this.runSiteSequential`